-In 2015, Martinez was awarded Joffrey Ballet’s “Winning Works: Choreographers of Color” commission and the Chicago 3Arts Award in recognition for her work as a female artist of color.
-More recently, Martinez was awarded an NEA grant for her premiere of Bliss! with Joffrey Ballet.
+In 2015, Stephanie was awarded Joffrey Ballet’s “Winning Works: Choreographers of Color” commission and the Chicago 3Arts Award in recognition for her work as a female artist of color.
+More recently, she was awarded an NEA grant for her premiere of Bliss! with Joffrey Ballet.
 Dubbed “a chameleon” of choreography by the Chicago Tribune, Martinez’s psychologically revelatory works challenge the viewer’s notion of what’s possible.

 Stephanie is the founder and artistic director of Chicago-based repertory company PARA.MAR Dance Theatre.
 Founded in July 2020 during the COVID-19 pandemic.
 PARA.MAR was created together, with, and for diversity and access to excellence in contemporary dance - created, curated y hecho en Chicago.